Cardigan, Ceredigion: Climate

 Cardigan experiences a maritime climate with comfortable summers and cold winters.
 The nearest Met Office weather station for which online records are available is at Aberporth approximately 6 mi east-northeast.

 Typically, fewer than 3 days of the year will reach a value above 25.0 C. The highest temperature recorded at Aberporth was 32.7 C, on 19 July 2006.

 On average 18.3 nights will report air frost and the coldest night of the year should fall to -4.45 C. The coldest month was January 1963, with a mean minimum temperature of -9.9 C.

 Rainfall averages around 890 mm per year, with at least 1 mm falling on 146.4 days.

 Cardigan Castle

 In 1176, Cardigan Castle became the site of the first competitive Eisteddfod.
 Cardigan also hosted the National Eisteddfod of Wales in 1942 and 1976.
 The castle was for many years privately owned and became run down and derelict.
 The town council itself showed little interest in saving it.
 However, a group of volunteers and the local Catholic priest, Seamus Cunane, working separately, did raise its profile.
 Ceredigion County Council bought it in 2003.
 The castle and house underwent restoration in 2014.

 The castle is open to the public.
 There is luxury accommodation for hire, a heritage centre with education facilities, a restaurant, an events and open-air concert area, and there are rooms for hire for classes.

 Listed buildings

 Including the castle (Grade I-listed) and the old bridge (Grade II*), there are over 100 listed buildings in Cardigan community, most in the town itself.
+These include the Old Shire Hall which is Grade II* listed.